1. Goals

 Dependencies need to be resolved always twice during a cross build.
 One time for the host architecture and one time for the target architecture.
 Build dependencies of a package get only installed for the target architecture by default.

-However, global rules in the build configuration can get created to modify this behaviour.
+However, global rules in the build configuration can be created to modify this behaviour.

 AlsoNative: PACKAGES